 Ray Smith: Ray has also been involved in community work for many years and has retired from being self-employed in the car industry - which was and still is a great asset to Regenerate-RISE's fleet of minibuses.
-Ray volunteers regularly for RISE SW15 by driving the minibuses and doing general handyman work around our Centre.
-He has been involved in pastoral care and also attends Hillsong Church in Guildford.
-His hobby is attending rally cross events and he too enjoys spending time with the very special grandchildren, Charlotte and Oscar.
+Ray volunteers regularly for RISE by doing general handyman work around the Platt Mission.
+He has been involved in pastoral care and attends Hillsong Church in Guildford.
+His hobby is attending rally cross events and he too enjoys spending time with his very special grandchildren, Charlotte and Oscar.
 Ray has transformed one of our minibuses to be Dementia - friendly with a TV monitor, inside lights and colourful headrests.

 Trustees for a New Era

 The Trustees continue to work hard to lead Regenerate-RISE because at the core of all that we do, is the care of the "one".
 It has been a real privilege to get to know so many people over the last 20 years, to walk their journey, to be there for them when they most needed us and to provide friendship, support, care and an excellent service.

 As Trustees we have to make very difficult decisions at times and perhaps one of the hardest was to close RISE Nottingham due to the Covid-19 crisis.
 The team had worked brilliantly over the last 3 years providing a one-day-a-week service dependent on fundraising and income from clients.
 When Covid-19 hit and centres closed, we were able to furlough the staff, but due to the prolonged closure of centres we had to look at the long-term prospects and made the decision to close it.